 This program allows patients to visit us up to six hours a day, Monday – Friday.
 During daily therapy, patients receive personal attention in a compassionate environment that encourages success.

 Each patient’s treatment is specifically designed around his or her unique needs and goals, offering a clear plan for reinforcing daily living skills and encouraging leisure activities.
 Each personalized plan is focused on not only improving the patient’s mobility, communication, and cognitive abilities, but also enhancing adaptive behaviors.
 We also provide additional support with counseling for patients, families, and couples.
+Treatment centers are located in Dallas, Fort Worth/Watauga and Anna, TX.

 Our transitional inpatient brain injury program is designed for patients who are medically stable, yet require 24-hour individualized rehabilitation to return to their highest level of independence.
 During rehab, patients live with us in a safe, supervised environment that provides round the clock care.
 The program focuses on areas such as physical functioning, communication, cognitive treatment, daily living activities, community integration, leisure activities, psychological adjustment and behavior management.
 Patients and families work together with our staff to tailor a program specific to their needs.
 Our residences are located in Irving, Fort Worth and Anna, Texas.